onestardao/WFGY/TensionUniverse/BlackHole/Q041_dark_matter_effective_layer.md

-# Q041 Nature of dark matter (TU effective entry)
+# Q041 Nature of dark matter (effective layer)

+Filename: `Q041_dark_matter_effective_layer_run2.md`

 ## 0. Metadata and effective layer disclaimer

 ### 0.1 Metadata

-- Problem ID: Q041
+1. Problem ID: Q041
-- Title: Nature of dark matter
+2. Title: Nature of dark matter
-- BH Code: BH_COSMO_DARKMATTER_L1_041
+3. BH Code: `BH_COSMO_DARKMATTER_L1_041`
-- Domain: Cosmology
+4. Domain: Cosmology
-- Family: Dark sector
+5. Family: Dark sector
-- Rank: S
+6. Rank: S
-- Model semantics: continuous manifold semantics
+7. Model semantics: continuous manifold semantics (implemented as grid sampled fields when computing tests)
-- Field type: matter and gravitational fields on a spacetime manifold
+8. Field type: matter and gravitational fields on spacetime
-- Tension type: spectral and geometric tension between mass distribution and observables
+9. Tension type: geometric mismatch tension between inferred mass distribution and visible mass distribution
-- Projection dominance: P primary, I and C secondary, M auxiliary
+10. Projection dominance: P primary, I secondary, C secondary, M auxiliary

-### 0.2 Model semantics declaration

-- Spacetime is modeled as a four dimensional differentiable manifold S with metric g_mu_nu compatible with standard cosmology.
-- Spatial slices at fixed cosmological time are modeled as a three dimensional Riemannian manifold (Sigma, h_ij).
-- All continuous fields below are defined on Sigma or on S with appropriate restrictions.
-- Gradients, divergences, and Laplacians are understood in the Riemannian sense on (Sigma, h_ij).
-- Time derivatives d/dt are interpreted as finite differences Delta/Delta t unless explicitly stated as smooth limits.

-### 0.3 Effective layer disclaimer
+### 0.2 Effective layer disclaimer

-All statements in this entry are made strictly at the effective layer.
+This entry is strictly effective layer only.

-- Only observables, effective fields, constraints, tension indices, and extremality patterns are specified.
+1. Only observables, constraints, tension indices, functionals, and falsifiable tests are specified.
-- No underlying axiom system, no generative rules, and no constructive mapping from raw data into internal TU fields are given.
+2. No TU Deep axioms, no generators, no constructive rules, and no explicit mapping from raw data into TU internal fields is provided.
-- Whenever a mapping or a model is mentioned, it is stated in existence form, not constructed explicitly.
+3. When a mapping is referenced, it is in existence form only: assume there exists a model, assume there exists a mapping with stated properties.
-- No unique microscopic mechanism for dark matter is claimed in this document.

-This is a semantic tension description of the dark matter problem, not a constructive proof or a unique fundamental theory.
+4. Falsifying the TU encoding in this entry is not the same as solving the underlying dark matter problem.

 ---